Home · Conflict Zones · Bounty Hunting · Community Goals · Guides · Ship Anatomy · Screenshot Limpet · Contributing

 “Can I D-rate my prospector to save weight and money?”

-No. Always A-rate your prospector, as prospectors increase yield based on grade.
+No. Always A-rate your prospector, as prospectors increase yield based on grade, meaning you literally get more fragments out of a rock.

 “Why no multi-limpet controller?”